March Auditions Dates for the 2016 Season announced!

 Additional Lyrics by Michael Cooper, Will Randall, Carla Rose Fisher, Ernie Lijoi, Jill Abramovitz

-**Opens August 4, Closes August 6 (five performances) *Rehearsals MAY start one week earlier to extend show to 10 performances over two weeks, closing on August 6.
+**Opens July 28, Closes August 6 (ten performances) *Rehearsals MAY start one week later and have only one week of performances to close on August 6.

 Musical Director: TBA